 You will find many Thai Massage school websites or pages that are only partially translated to English, or that contain links or references to other pages on the website that don’t work, or contain severely outdated information like, for instance, “Schedule of Courses 2012” (while we are living in 2019), “Latest News,” with info about some happening in 2013 (still living in 2019), or training courses that don’t exist any longer.

-A notorious example of this, is the website of the most famous Thai Massage school in the world, the Watpo Thai Tradional Massage school.
+A notorious example of this, is the website of the most famous Thai Massage school in the world, the Watpo Thai Tradional Massage Medical School.
 Just take a look at the website: you’ll find the Annual Holiday 2013 schedule prominently shown in the menu, their News items date from 2014, the homepage is just blended with grammatical and spelling errors (like the rest of the website), some menu items and links don’t work at all, well, to just point out a few of many examples.

 It’s almost… appalling, and honestly, I find this kind of websites, of which there are too many to be found in Thailand, a sort of disrespectful towards prospective clients and students.